MaggieMei/mbed-os-example-server-withTempHum/README.md

-# mbed-server-withPIR
+# mbed-os-example-server-withTempHum

-This is a simple webapp for mbed server meant to be paired with the [mbed-client-withPIR](https://github.com/MaggieMei/mbed-client-withPIR) application.
+This is a simple webapp for mbed server meant to be paired with the [mbed-os-example-client-withTempHum](https://github.com/MaggieMei/mbed-os-example-client-withTempHum) application.
 The goal of this application is to get the user up and running, using the mbed-connector-python package and talking to devices through mbed Device Connector in under 5 min, 5 steps or less.

 If you are not familiar with the mbed connector api, we recommend that you read the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) first.

 ### Pre-requisites
 - A [mbed connector](https://connector.mbed.com) account and have generated an [API token](https://connector.mbed.com/#accesskeys)
-- An endpoint with PIR sensor running the [mbed-client-withPIR](https://github.com/MaggieMei/mbed-client-withPIR)
+- An endpoint with Grove Temperature & Humidity Sensor running the [mbed-os-example-client-withTempHum](https://github.com/MaggieMei/ mbed-os-example-client-withTempHum)
-- Install the required packages `pip install -r requirements.txt`
+- Install the required packages `sudo pip install -r requirements.txt`

 ### Use
 1. Put your [API key](https://connector.mbed.com/#accesskeys) into the app.py file, replace the following text
     ```python
     token = "Change Me" # replace with your API token
     ```
 or set an evironment variable called `ACCESS_KEY` with the value of your API key
+2. Start mysql service by running ` sudo service mysql start `
-2. Run the `app.py` file
+3. Run the `app.py` file
 ```python
 python ./app.py
 ```